Metallurgical Coal

 Investing in Metallurgical Coal

-The investment landscape for Metallurgical Coal offers multiple avenues for exposure, ranging from equities of mining and processing companies to exchange-traded funds, commodity futures, and direct physical holdings.
-Understanding the unique characteristics of the Metallurgical Coal market is essential for informed investment decisions.
+The investment landscape for Metallurgical Coal offers 3 primary vehicles for exposure, ranging from equities of mining and processing companies to ETFs and commodity instruments.
+With prices currently around 200-350 $/tonne FOB Australia, the Metallurgical Coal market reflects both structural demand growth and ongoing supply chain challenges.

 Investment Vehicles